-Tokyo 2020, India’s schedule on July 24: A blockbuster day on the cards with four medal events
+Tokyo 2020, India’s schedule on July 24: A blockbuster day on the cards with multiple medal events

 Alongside Abhishek Verma, Chaudhary will be part of the first competition day action in the men’s 10m air pistol event.
 Even before that, Apurvi Chandela and Elavenil Valarivan – in the women’s 10m air rifle event – will have the chance to open India’s account at the first medal event of the Games.

-Both Chandela and Elavenil will enter the competition with plenty to look forward to, despite the occasional blips here and there.
+Both Chandela and Elavenil will enter the competition with plenty to look forward to, despite the occasional blips here and there in the build-up.

-Later on, the archery mixed event knockout rounds begin with India (after a less than satisfying outing on Friday) will look to break their duck at the Games.
+Later on, the archery mixed event knockout rounds begin where India (after a less than satisfying outing on Friday) will look to break their duck at the Games.
 Their task, however, has been made tougher by the draw they have landed themselves in.

 The other big medal hopeful for India on day one is Saikhom Mirabai Chanu, who is among the favourites to finish on the podium for the women’s 49kg category.